LeonDLotter/ABAnnotate/README.md

 ### <a name="usage_example"></a>Working Example

-In [example/example_pain.md](example/example_pain.md), I provide exemplary analyses using *ABAnnotate* to relate a meta-analytic brain map of pain processing to the integrated neuronal cell type markers and BrainSpan datasets.
+In [`example/example_pain.md`](example/example_pain.md), I provide exemplary analyses using *ABAnnotate* to relate a meta-analytic brain map of pain processing to the integrated neuronal cell type markers, BrainSpan, and GeneOntology "biological process" datasets.
+In [`example/customization.md`](example/example_customization.md), I line out several implemented customization options.

 ## <a name="cite"></a>What to cite